udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 In C, there are also types which are identical, except that they take up more memory; these would be 'long' for ints and 'double' for floats!

-###How Python impliments variables
+###How Python implements variables
 Python is generally written in C, and its numerical types are based of off C's.
-The respective memory specifications are differnt, however; a Python int is a C long, while a Python float is a C double!
+The respective memory specifications are different, however; a Python int is a C long, while a Python float is a C double!
 Python also has a 'long' data type; similar to in C, it is an integer type.
 However, in Python, because of the way 'long' is written, it actually can take an unlimited number of possible values!
 Of course, your machine has actual limits to how much memory it can hold and access, so it isn't truly unlimited, but it does provide a very useful type for solving math problems with very large numbers, similar to the kind you might find at [Project Euler](https://projecteuler.net).

 There is also a complex variable types in Python!
 Simply adding a lowercase or capital 'j' (or 'J') will give you a complex literal.